surifirstpin/biplus_documentation/docs/Views.md

 	    }
 ```
 - **Name** name identifier of custom table derived.
-- **label** label the custom table the way it should appear in model section
+- **label** label the custom table the way it should appear in model section.
 - **Info** provides description for custom table.
 - **Type** datatype used for deriving a custom table.
 - **Database** table is used to retrieve the data fields.
 - **Connection** establish the database connection for deriving new fields.